 Other highlights include Anasazi State Park with its ancient Native American ruins, mysteriously abandoned over 1,000 years ago; Dead Horse Point State Park which offers some of the most spectacular views in the region; and visits to the Route 66 Museum and Explore Navajo Museum, ensuring your Southwest adventure strikes the perfect balance between exploration and cultural enrichment.

 • 6 nights accommodations: 1 night each in Las Vegas, Grand Canyon, Monument Valley, Moab, Bryce Canyon and St. George

-• Daily breakfast, 2 lunches and 4 dinners
+• Meals - Daily breakfast, 2 lunches and 4 dinners

-• All on-tour transportation in deluxe motor coach accompanied by a professional tour guide
+• All transportation by deluxe motor coach accompanied by a professional tour guide

-• Guided tours of Grand Canyon National Park, Monument Valley, Arches National Park, Dead Horse Point State Park, Capitol Reef National Park, Anasazi State Park, Grand Staircase – Escalante National Monument, Bryce Canyon National Park and Zion National Park
+• Sights - Guided tours of Grand Canyon National Park, Monument Valley, Arches National Park, Dead Horse Point State Park, Capitol Reef National Park, Anasazi State Park, Grand Staircase Escalante National Monument, Bryce Canyon National Park and Zion National Park

-• Sunset jet boat ride on the Colorado River
+• Activities - Navajo Nation cultural show and jet boat ride on the Colorado River

-• Round-trip airport/hotel plus gratuities for skycaps and bellmen (one suitcase per person)
+• Airport transfers plus gratuities for skycaps and bellmen, 1 suitcase per person